KirG1T/number-guessing-game-cli/README.md

 # Number Guessing Game CLI

-You need to create a simple number guessing game where the computer randomly picks a number, and the player tries to guess it within a limited number of attempts.
-The game ends when the player guesses correctly or runs out of chances.
+Try your luck in this number guessing game!
+The computer picks a random number, and you have a few chances to find out what it is.

 Project page URL:
 https://roadmap.sh/projects/number-guessing-game